tylerneylon/math/self_repl_fns/self_repl_fns.md

 requirements
 below.

-![The normal curve can be expressed as the sum of two symmetric normal-like curves.](images/added_normals2.png)
+![As an example of a self-replicating function, the normal curve can be expressed as the sum of two normal-like curves that are reflections of each other.](images/added_normals3.png)

 # Motivation